 This is a great drill that you can start having your younger hitters do to build power and strength.
 The medicine ball toss drill helps a young player develop strength in his or her core and starts to develop a feel for the explosive core movements that it takes to hit for power.
 You can start doing this drill with a six-pound medicine ball and as you get older and stronger, you can pick up a heavier ball.
 If you don’t have a medicine ball, click here to pick one up on Amazon.

-Not only does this drill help with building strength, but it also helps with developing muscle memory for the correct movements in the lower half of the swing.
+Not only does this baseball hitting drill for youth players help with building strength, but it also helps with developing muscle memory of the correct movements in the lower half of the swing.

 You want to begin this drill with both hands underneath the ball, standing at shoulder width apart.
 From here, you want to stride and swing the ball back to your back hip, emulating similar movements to swinging a bat.
 When you stride, you want to load your hands back towards the catcher’s feet.

-Here, Coach Lisle is loaded and ready to use his hips and shoulders to throw the medicine ball as if he was ready to explode through the baseball.
+Coach Lisle is loaded and ready to use his hips and shoulders to throw the medicine ball.
+This is the same motion as exploding through the baseball.

 Note how he finishes, he releases the ball out in front and finishes the swing like motion.
 For this drill, and any other for that matter, you want to make sure you are comfortable.
 This is a drill that can help develop power but it is important that you do it right.
 For other strength training drills from The Hitting Vault be sure to check out SwingFit, our guided 8-week strength building program specifically for baseball and softball hitters.